synopsys-sig/srm-k8s/docs/DeploymentGuide.md

     existingClaim: srm-web-appdata
 ```

-15) Refer to [Customizing Software Risk Manager (props)](#customizing-software-risk-manager-props) for how to rerun helm with your srm-extra-props.yaml file.
+15) Refer to [Customizing Software Risk Manager](#customizing-software-risk-manager) for how to rerun helm with your srm-extra-props.yaml file.

 # Scan Farm Pre-work